Chicken Broth and Pastina

 by terrycloth clad men

-playing cards in the shades of umbrellas.
+playing cards in the shade of umbrellas.

 Where suntanned women